~14 min read

 The sellers who consolidate and automate see real, measurable gains.
 Smart routing by marketplace and region.
 Auto-replies for the endless stream of ‘where is my order’ questions.
 Sentiment detection that flags upset buyers before they leave a one-star.
 AI-suggested responses that draft replies for agents to approve in seconds.

 For the workflow side specifically, our eCommerce automation guide covers the rules that deliver the biggest gains.
+And for the AI-driven angle at scale, our guide to AI customer service tools for high-volume eCommerce covers what the current-generation AI can actually deliver in production.

 How does unified support actually affect marketplace seller ratings?